elproffesore/textarium/README.md

 [](txt/#bush&annotations=mountain_of_research(726,226,255,252,65);!0_scaffolding(730,759,255,251,0);skip_trail(726,521,255,251,0))
 Textarium is an experimental interface designed to open a space for linking text fragments, making interpretive gestures visible, and following threads of meaning.

-Learn more about it in the <a href="https://arxiv.org/abs/2509.13191">research paper</a> presented at VIS4DH during IEEE VIS 2025.
+Learn more about it in the <a href="https://arxiv.org/abs/2509.13191">research paper</a> presented at <a href="https://vis4dh.dbvis.de">VIS4DH</a> during IEEE VIS 2025.

 ## Credits